 We’d planned to stop at Skull Island on our boat trip from Munda to Gizo but it was particularly windy and choppy and we were well behind schedule.

 Where to stay in Munda

-Hot water showers and other mod-cons are rare in accommodation in the Solomon Islands outside of Honiara.
-If I learnt anything about myself during my Solomon Islands trip, it was that I prioritise Wi-Fi well above hot water in my personal hierarchy of needs.
+Hot water showers and other mod-cons are rare in Solomon Island hotels outside of Honiara.
+If I learnt anything about myself during my trip, it was that I prioritise Wi-Fi well above hot water in my personal hierarchy of needs.

 Qua Roviana Accommodation

 We spent our two nights in Munda staying at Qua Roviana Accommodation, which is only three minutes walk through the town from Munda airport.

 It was a good-sized room with a comfy bed where I only needed a sheet.
 As well as a ceiling fan and aircon to cool the room down there was a mini-fridge and a jug to boil water.

 Being a light sleeper, and as the walls were paper thin, I could hear snoring from the room behind me as well as other people’s aircon.

 All the staff at Qua Roviana were super friendly, the public areas were clean and tidy and drinking water was available.
 There were also a couple of cheeky kittens wandering around.

 I feel that anyone staying should be warned there is no hot water in showers here but this is the norm in the Solomons.
 The Wi-Fi was very slow but it does work in the lounge.